Tejendra00/FrankaEmika_Pick_Place/README.md

 ### 3. Inverse Kinematics  (Numerical and Geometrical Method)

 <b>Process:</b>
 Developed algorithms that invert the FK process to solve for joint angles from a given end-effector pose using the numerical gradient descent method as well as geometrical IK.
 Addressing the complexity arising from the arm's multiple degrees of freedom and potential for multiple solutions.
-Below is the robot following the trajectory using Numerical IK.
+Below is the robot following the trajectory of ellipse using Numerical IK.

 <!-- ![FRANKAEMIKA_PICK_PLACE FK](imgs/ik.gif) -->
 <p align="center">